anglizenn/Journal_App/README.md

-# Journalling App
+# Journaling App
-A journalling application to encourage and provide an outlet for users to write down their thoughts and assist them in tracking their daily moods.
-Journalling is a good way for users to reflect on their day and break down complex thoughts into more manageable pieces.
+A journaling application to encourage and provide an outlet for users to write down their thoughts and assist them in tracking their daily moods.
+Journaling is a good way for users to reflect on their day and break down complex thoughts into more manageable pieces.

 Features:
 <li>Submit a journal entry daily.</li>